 In the example above, the output of the entire system is 150 units per hour.
 Upstream processes will tend to overproduce and build up inventory in front of this process.
 Downstream operations will not have any parts to work on and will be starved.

-If you apply the five-step TOC process and improve the output of this constraint to 250 units per hour (by adding capacity, reducing idle time, working with Lean East, etc.) the overall output of the entire system will be increased to a new maximum output represented by the next constraint, in this case, 220 units per hour.
+If you apply the five-step TOC process and improve the output of this constraint to 250 units per hour, (by adding capacity, reducing idle time, working with Lean East, etc.) the overall output of the entire system will be increased to a new maximum output represented by the next constraint.
+In this case, it’s 220 units per hour.

 Importantly, focusing your effort on improving a problem in another operation that is not the constraint will not improve the overall output of the system at all.